Treenixie/Treenixie/README.md

   </picture>
 </p>
 <h3 align="center">Hi!
 I'm Anna (Treenixie)</h3>
 <p align="left">I focus on game development.
 I usually create small shooters, platformers, puzzles, and simulation games, but I also plan to take on larger projects in the future.
 Here, I share my work, experiments, and coding practice.
-Feel free to explore and borrow ideas from the open repositories on my profile, that is exactly what they are for.</p>
+<p align="left">Feel free to explore and borrow ideas from the open repositories on my profile, that is exactly what they are for.</p>
 <p align="right"><b>Thanks for stopping by!</b></p>
 <!-- Line -->
 <p align="center">